potassco/plasp/README.md

 $ plasp file.sas
 ```

-For instance, a PDDL instance can be solved as follows.
+For example, a PDDL instance can be solved as follows.
 First, use [Fast Downward](http://www.fast-downward.org/) to translate the files from PDDL to SAS:

 ```bash